m2lines/m2lines.github.io/content/research/research1.md

 * Ocean submesoscale processes (LeSommer)
 * Ocean mesoscale momentum, energy and air-sea interactions (Zanna)
 * Vertical mixing (Adcroft/Reichl)
+* Sea-ice heterogeneity and its influence on air-sea-ice interactions (Holland)

 ##### We will also learn from the data resulting from model errors.